High-Performance PHP Configuration β

 session.gc_maxlifetime = 1440

-is writable and cleaned up with cron
+session.save_path = "/var/lib/php/sessions"Ensure session.save_path is writable and cleaned up with cron or via php.ini garbage collection.

 π§Ό 8.
 Disable Unused PHP Extensions β